Siem4all/Blood_Managment_System/readme.rst

 5. (optional) Change the admin@gmail.com by your email

-6.Write localhost/project name in the URL
+6. Write localhost/project name in the URL

-7. The Project has six actors who have their own role in the project and to login you can use the following emails and password:-
+7. Login credentials

   ====Admin Login====